 When will I notice any growth from my new hair

 The initial hair that is transplanted will normally fall out within the 1st 8 weeks and the new hair growth will break through after 3 months after the procedure.
 This is something called 'Shock Loss' and is quite common.
 However, it can take up to 6-8 months for the new hair to make a significant cosmetic difference to your appearance.
 Hair continues to mature for over 12 months after surgery.
+We will monitor the progress at your aftercare appointments at 6 months, 12 months, 18 months and 2 years - although we have an Open Door Policy and welcome you to come back as regularly as you wish not to mention 24 hour contact with your Patient Advisor.

 Will I need time off work after my surgery?